 Good to know: While dividends can be a nice source of income, they’re not guaranteed.
 The decision to distribute dividends is usually up to a company’s board of directors.
 The board can decide, for example, when and how much dividends will be paid to its stockholders.

-Some new investors may not be familiar with capital gains, which are the profits that you make when you sell an asset such as a stock, bond or exchange-traded fund (ETF) for more than the original purchase price.
+Capital gains are the profits that you make when you sell an asset such as a stock, bond, or exchange-traded fund (ETF) for more than the original purchase price.

-Capital gains are considered “realized” when you actually sell your investment (you can learn more about realized vs. unrealized gains here.)
+Capital gains are considered “realized” when you actually sell your investment (you can read more about realized vs. unrealized gains here.)

-Let’s take a look at stocks again.
+Let’s use stocks as an example again.
 Stocks may generate dividends while you hold on to them in your portfolio.
 But when you sell those stocks down the road, the sale may result in a capital gain if you make a profit.

 Capital gains, like other investment income, are taxable.
-The federal tax rate you pay on realized capital gains depends on how long you’ve held your investments.
+The federal tax rate you pay on realized capital gains depends, in part, on how long you’ve held your investments.

 Good to know: Figuring out the potential taxes you may owe on your investment income can get complicated.
 It’s a good idea to consult a tax professional if you have any questions or concerns about your specific tax situation.